matthewmccullough/dotfiles/README.markdown

 # Focus
 The focus is on Zshell support, but there are plenty of cross-platform scripts in here.
 There are a few bash-specific ones.

+# Inspirations
+The contents of this repo have been partly invented from scratch, partly inspired by open source projects, and partly refactored from snippets from colleagues and friends.
+Many are attributed.

 # Acquiring This Repo
 This project contains submodules.
 It is suggested that you clone this into your home directory.